COURSE SYLLABUS AND OUTLINE

 - If a quiz is missed, students need to discuss with the instructor to find a place/time to make up the quiz.

 A HuskyCT site has been set up for the class.
 You can access it by logging in with your NetID and password.
 You must use HuskyCT for submitting assignments.
-The instructor uses the HuskyCT announcement to announce class materials, grades, problem clarifications, changes in class schedule, and other class announcements.
+The instructors use the HuskyCT announcement to announce class materials, grades, problem clarifications, changes in class schedule, and other class announcements.

 You are expected to adhere to the highest standards of academic honesty.
 Unless otherwise specified, collaboration on assignments is not allowed.
 Use of published materials is allowed, but the sources should be explicitly stated in your solutions.
 Violations will be reviewed and sanctioned according to the University Policy on Academic Integrity.
 Collaborations among team members are only allowed for the final term projects that are selected.